Pece17/LinuxServerManagement/README.md

 7. Press ```Next```
 8. Change ```Name``` to ```bustergraafinen```, choose ```Standard (US) keyboard```, and press ```Launch VM```

-Configure the following settings for the second instance that will be an Ubuntu server used via SSH (Secure Shell)
+Configure the following settings for the second instance that will be an Ubuntu server used via SSH (Secure Shell) that is running Ubuntu 18.04.3 LTS (Long Term Support) operating system

 1. Choose ```HH01```,  ```Template```, and press ```Next```
 2. Press ```Community``` tab, choose ```saltedLabExamUBU1804srv_HA2019s```, and press ```Next```